sdiehl/stephendiehl.com/posts/generics.md

        })
 ```

+These data points are then used to generate the Rep instance in the derived
-So that's how ``-XDeriveGeneric`` works under the hood, nothing terribly
+Generic instances.
+So that's how ``-XDeriveGeneric`` works under the hood,
-complicated just book keeping.
+nothing terribly complicated just book keeping.

 #### GHC.Generics